Tag: geomagnetic storm today

 Geomagnetic storm alert issued as CME grazes Earth; Know the solar storm danger today

-With Earth going through the Vernal Equinox, solar activity is impacting the planet with increasing frequency.
+[ad_1] With Earth going through the Vernal Equinox, solar activity is impacting the planet with increasing frequency.
 As we approach the solar maximum, it is only expected to increase further.
 Just a few days ago, the Sun spewed out a Coronal Mass Ejection (CME) towards Earth.
 It was a huge eruption and was designated as the ‘Canyon of Fire' by NASA.
 This CME was hurled towards Earth and a potential solar storm danger arose.
 Now, forecasters have revealed that the CME has indeed impacted Earth and a geomagnetic storm alert has been issued.Also Read: CME set to spark Geomagnetic storm soon, reveals NASA Geomagnetic storm alertAccording to a SpaceWeather report, NASA's Solar Dynamics Observatory captured the expulsion of the CME on March 17.
-It then set a course for Earth and grazed the planet'...
+It then set a course for Earth and grazed the p...

 Technology